Lead The Way Dog Training Logo — Professional Dog Training in Cape May County, NJ

 Ocean View, New Jersey 08230

-© 2026 Lead The Way Dog Training®, a division DBA of Sit Happens LLC.
+© 2026 Lead The Way Dog Training®, a division of Sit Happens LLC.
 All rights reserved.

-Positive Balanced Dog Training™ is a proprietary training system and trademark of Sit Happens LLC, used under license.
+Positive Balanced Dog Training™ the the S.G.R.
+Method™ is a proprietary training system and trademark of Sit Happens LLC, used under license.